apache/pulsar-site/docs/deploy-monitoring-opentelemetry.md

 represent the location of the OpenTelemetry [Collector](https://opentelemetry.io/docs/collector/).
 Pulsar supports both gRPC and HTTP endpoints.

-By default, metrics are exported at 60 second intervals.
-This is controlled by environment variable `OTEL_METRIC_EXPORT_INTERVAL`.
+The exporter periodically collects and sends metrics.
+This process occurs every 60 seconds by default, and can be controlled by changing environment variable `OTEL_METRIC_EXPORT_INTERVAL`.

 Additional parameters that can be configured, such as authentication, compression, and timeout, are described in the exporter [documentation](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#otlp-exporter-span-metric-and-log-exporters).